 If you are a woman with a food allergy who is planning on a pregnancy and breast-feeding, talk to your doctor about what foods to avoid while pregnant or nursing.
 But if you don't have food allergies, avoiding certain foods during your pregnancy isn't recommended as a way to prevent the baby from having food allergies.

-The American Academy of Pediatrics recommends that all babies be breast-fed for the first year of life or longer.4 For babies with family members who have food allergies, breast-feeding only for at least 4 months helps prevent allergies to milk.5 If your baby is at high risk for allergies and you can't breast-feed, try a hydrolyzed milk formula.
-The milk protein in hydrolyzed formulas is changed to try to prevent allergies.6 There is no proof that giving your baby soy formula instead of cow's milk formula will prevent a food allergy in children at risk for food allergies.
+The American Academy of Pediatrics recommends that all babies be breast-fed for the first year of life or longer.1 For babies with family members who have food allergies, breast-feeding only for at least 4 months may help prevent allergies to milk.2 If your baby is at high risk for allergies and you can't breast-feed, try a hydrolyzed milk formula.
+The milk protein in hydrolyzed formulas is changed to try to prevent allergies.
+There is no proof that giving your baby soy formula instead of cow's milk formula will prevent a food allergy in children at risk for food allergies.2

 Tobacco smoke can make allergies worse, so it is important to have a smoke-free environment.